rangertaha/messaging-patterns/pubsub/README.rst

 ________

 The producer never sends messages directly to a queue but rather to the exchange.
-The exchange receives messages from producers sends them to queues .
+The exchange receives messages from producers sends them to queues.
 The exchange makes the discision of how to handle the message.
 It's options are to append to a queue, append to many queues, or discarded the message.
 The desision is based on the exchange types.
 The following command show the types: